• Skip to primary navigation

 Instructions

-• Preheat the oven to 350 degrees F now, or wait and do it a little later in the process.
+• Preheat the oven to 350 degrees F or wait and do it a little later in the process.
 The dough will need to sit for 30 minutes.
-Have ready two or three greased or nonstick foil lined baking sheets.
+Have ready two or three parchment lined baking sheets.

-• In a large mixing bowl, stir together the eggs, both types of sugar, baking soda, salt, maple syrup and vanilla.
+• In a large mixing bowl, beat together the eggs, both types of sugar, baking soda, salt, syrup and vanilla.
 Stir in the peanut butter and melted butter.
 When mixed, add flour and stir until blended.
 Lastly, stir in the oats, all the different chips and the candies.

 • Let the dough sit for 30 minutes so that the oats can absorb some moisture.
 At this point, you might also want to preheat the oven.